Product Description

 Frequently Asked Questions

-Q: What is the MU 90162 steer wheel assembly and what Multiton models does it fit?
+Q: What is the 90162 steer wheel assembly and what Multiton models does it fit?

-A: The MU 90162 is an OEM steer wheel assembly for Multiton TM, M, and J series manual pallet jacks.
+A: The 90162 is a steer wheel assembly for Multiton TM, M, and J series manual pallet jacks.
 It is the front swivel wheel that enables directional control and maneuverability of the jack.

-Q: What is the MU 90162 wheel constructed from and why?
+Q: What material is the 90162 wheel made from and why?

-Q: Are there documented cross-reference part numbers for the MU 90162?
+Q: Are there documented cross-reference part numbers for the 90162?

-A: No documented cross-references have been found for the MU 90162.
-Use the OEM part number MU 90162 for exact fitment.
-Confirm wheel diameter and axle bore diameter match your equipment before ordering.
+A: No documented cross-references have been found for the 90162.
+Use the part number 90162 for exact fitment.
+Confirm wheel dimensions and axle bore size match your equipment before ordering.

-Q: How do I know when the MU 90162 wheel needs replacement?
+Q: How do I know when the 90162 wheel needs replacement?

-A: Replace the wheel if the nylon tread is flat-worn or chunked, if the wheel does not roll freely (binding bearings), if the swivel housing is cracked, or if steering response becomes sluggish or unresponsive.
+A: Replace the wheel if the nylon tread is flat-worn or chunked, if the wheel does not roll freely due to binding bearings, if the swivel housing is cracked, or if steering response becomes sluggish or unresponsive.
 Worn wheels reduce maneuverability and increase operator fatigue.